-As for replacing the current range requirements for headway with discrete values, NHTSA disagrees with Honda and Volkswagen that the range requirements require infinite number tests and cause unreasonable test burden to manufacturers.
-The agency noted in the NPRM that the use of a range of potential values allows NHTSA to ensure that AEB system performance remains consistent, as conditions - in this case headway - vary within the bounds of the range.
+As for replacing the current range requirements for headway with discrete values, number tests and cause unreasonable test burden to manufacturers.
+The agency noted in the performance remains consistent, as conditions - in this case headway - vary within the bounds of the range.
 NHTSA has observed that some lead vehicle AEB systems performed well under high speed or shorter headway scenarios, but did not perform as well under lower speed or longer headway scenarios.
 This type of performance inconsistency is why the agency proposed a range of values, and not just discrete values.